MicrosoftDocs/learn-scaffolding/content-templates/default-introduction-unit.md

     Heading: do not add an H1 or H2 title here, the auto-generated H1 will appear above this content automatically

-    Example: "Implementing a business process can be challenging because you typically need to make diverse services work together.
-Think about everything your company uses to store and process data: Salesforce, Microsoft 365, Oracle, Twitter, YouTube, Dropbox, Google services, Azure Cognitive Services, and so on.
-How do you integrate all these products?
-Azure Logic Apps gives you pre-built components to connect to hundreds of services.
-You use a graphical design tool to put the pieces together in any combination you need and Logic Apps will run your process automatically in the cloud."
+    Example: "Azure Logic Apps let you automate your business processes and run them in the cloud."

     Recommended: visual like an image, table, list, etc. that supports the topic sentence(s)